pmlave/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 7. Crete the table as above with more fields such as state id that must be a foreign key.
 8. List all cities of California that can be found in the database.
 9. List all cities in the database listed by id and state.
+10. Create a query that will select all tv_shows that have an associated tv_show_genre id.
+11. Create a query that lists all shows including those without a tv_show_genre id.